 - Create a place to explore who you are, develop a positive self-image and sense of yourself and;

 - Cope with the feelings of hopelessness and anger when they surface;

 It takes time to heal from painful experiences that have been dormant for so long.
 Be patient with yourself, give yourself time and space to recover.
 Call or stop by the Counseling Center to make an appointment with one of our counselors.
-They understand what you are going through.
 Additional information is available from the National Child Abuse Hotline.
 They can be reached at 1-800-422-4453.